awto/mixfix-clj/README.md

 ```

 In this case clojure plain application can still be parsed but it must be in
 parens.
-Here the parens symbols are overloaded.
-They may be used for grouping
+This is a kind of parenthesis symbols overloading.
+They may be used for
-sub-expressions and to specify clojure applications.
+grouping mixfix sub-expressions and for specify clojure applications.

 ```clojure
 (clojure.walk/macroexpand-all '(% if (= 2 2) then :t))
 ; ==> (if (2 = 2) (do :t))
 ```

-In this case after the library detected parser error within parens it will try
+After the library detected parser error within parens it will try to interpret
-to interpret them as a plain clojure list.
-This behavior may be turned off
+them as a plain clojure list.
+Library will conclude the form is ok if all
+symbols there can be resolved.
+This behavior may be also turned off using
-using `clojure.tools.mixfix.core/*clojure-apps*` dynamic variable if your EDSL
+`clojure.tools.mixfix.core/*clojure-apps*` dynamic variable if your EDSL
 doesn't need it.
+After only mixfix predefined operators can be present in
+parsed expression.

+Another thing may be useful for custom EDSL, is `clojure.tools.mixfix/*locals*`
+variable, which is a set of symbols bound to some local variable in a form
+currently parsed.
+By default it is inited from &env parameter, but for custom
+EDSL, if it has some custom bound names they must be added to the set.

 ## Syntax scopes

 If some operators belong only to some EDSL (passed as parameters to some macros)
 they may be assigned to some named scope.
-This scope can be used in parse function
+This scope can be used in parse
-to convert it to plain clojure form for further handling by EDSL implementation.
+function to convert it to plain clojure form for further handling by EDSL
+implementation.

 Such scope is defined using `clojure.tools.mixfix.core/declare-lang` macros.
 The
 first parameter is a name of the scope.
 The second optional parameter is another
 scope where initial operators' definitions are to be copied from.
 It creates
 a variable with the same name which is used for referencing the scope.
 It may be
 passed as the optional first argument in `op` directives.
-And it may be passed to
+And it may be passed
-`clojure.tools.mixfix.core/parse` function via dynamic variable
+to `clojure.tools.mixfix.core/parse` function via dynamic variable
 `clojure.tools.mixfix.core/*lang*` form the macro receiving EDSL expressions as
 parameters.
-Variable `clojure.tools.mixfix.core/global` is used as default scope.
+Variable `clojure.tools.mixfix.core/global` is used as default
-There is also corresponding macros `%*` with additional parameter for the scope
+scope.
+There is also corresponding macros `%*` with additional parameter for the
-specification.
+scope specification.

 ## Limitations

-If some library implements its own EDSL syntax parser it will not compose well with
+If some library implements its own EDSL syntax parser it will not compose well
-this library.
+with this library.
 An example is `clojure.test/is`.
-It may take expected exception thrown
+It may take expected
-specification with `thrown?` keyword.
-It is not macros and it is not function.
-It is
+exception thrown specification with `thrown?` keyword.
+It is not a macros and
-just a part of another language `clojure.test/is` can understand.
-On the other hand
+it is not a function.
+It is just a part of another language `clojure.test/is`
-mixfix-clj doesn't know anything about this keyword.
+can understand.
+On the other hand mixfix-clj doesn't know anything about this
+keyword.
 So it will report parser error.
-It could ignore this and leave the form as is but it would significantly reduce
+It could ignore this and leave the
+form as is but it would significantly reduce diagnostic capabilities.
+There is
-diagnostic capabilities.
-There is a macros for registering such kind of keywords
+a macros for registering such kind of keywords (namely
-(namely `clojure.tools.mixfix.core/reg-sym`).
-But even registered it won't work
+`clojure.tools.mixfix.core/reg-sym`).
+But even registered it won't work anyway.
-anyway.
 Not the problem is ordering of macros expansion.
-But if the library also
+But if the library also uses
-uses mixfix-clj for syntax parsing it should work without problems.
+mixfix-clj for syntax parsing it should work without problems.

 At the moment there is no namespaces support for operator's part.
 They are
-simply compared by `clojure.core\name`.
+simply compared by `clojure.core/name`.
 But their support is planned for some
 next version.
 This will be another level of operations scoping.

 ## License